Last Updated on December 27, 2022

 Last, this delicious and healthy tea is free to any forager with access to a pine tree.
 Most people don’t realize the trees around us offer ample foraging opportunities.
 In the case of evergreens, like pine and spruce, the fact they can be foraged all year long, when nothing else is growing, makes them all the more valuable.
 Here are more than 25 medicinal trees to explore if you’re curious.

 I love that spruce and pine offer opportunities for fresh herbal tea any time of year.
-In summer, I use lemon balm, mint, and other perennial herbs in sun tea.
+In summer, I use lemon balm, mints, and other perennial herbs in sun tea and this easy mint water recipe.
 I also harvest some of the new spruce tips in late spring.

 Making the most of these easily-foraged ingredients can help you eat seasonally all year round.
 And since pine is always in season, pine tea lets you enjoy seasonal eating at any time of year.